LaWebcapsule/directus9/docs/reference/system/users.md

 ## List Users

-List all users that exist in Directus.
+List all users that exist in Directus9.

 ### Query Parameters